jed-gore/chatgpt_management_transcripts/README.md

 Back in 2018 - 2019 I worked on training Machine Learning models to predict which sentences in company conference call transcripts were likely to be "guidance" or forward looking statements.

-The worst part of the job was spending several weeks editing Excel files with 50,000 lines of text and flagging each sentence as "guidance" or "not guidance".
+The most challenging part of the project editing Excel files with 50,000 lines of text and flagging each sentence as "guidance" or "not guidance".
 This was done to have a training set that could then be used to train the ML model.

 It was a mind numbing job that took several weeks.
+In general, data tagging for machine learning is both incredibly important to get right, and incredibly expensive in terms of time, particularly if domain knowledge is required.

 Recently I ran across an article by Piero Paialunga who used ChatGPT for substitute data for sentiment analysis: https://towardsdatascience.com/hands-on-sentiment-analysis-on-hotels-reviews-using-artificial-intelligence-and-open-ais-chatgpt-d1939850c79e